Numericss/Get-to-know-me-/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Self Teaching
 - 🌱 I’m currently learning ...
-Python
+Python & C#
 - 👯 I’m looking to collaborate on ...
-Networking
+Networking Topolgies & Tech Stuff
 - 🤔 I’m looking for help with ...
-Cisco Packet Tracer
+Any tips or tricks will be welcome
 - 💬 Ask me about ...
-Anything
+Anything that cross your mine
 - 📫 How to reach me: ...
 Instagram @Nnumerics
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Syntax error line 88
--->
+How do you name a cute door...
+Adoorable -->